Susan L. Rutherford, LCSW

 Olivia Corallo, LCMHC

-Olivia Corallo received her Masters of Science in Clinical Counseling from East Carolina University in May of 2021.
+Olivia Corallo received her Master of Science in Clinical Counseling from East Carolina University in May of 2021.
 She is currently a Licensed Clinical Mental Health Counselor and a Licensed Clinical Addictions Specialist.
 Olivia was presented with the Minority Fellowship Award for Master’s Addictions Counselors in 2020 by the National Board of Certified Counselors which allowed her the opportunity to receive additional training related to serving underserved communities such as the LGBTQI+ community, the veteran and military family community, and the rural community.
-Prior to joining CCNC, Olivia provided intensive in-home services for families living in rural areas.
+Before joining CCNC, Olivia provided intensive in-home services for families living in rural areas.
 Olivia has provided individual, group, and family therapy in the home, in the office, and via telehealth.
-During her time as a provider, she has provided services for individuals of varying ages and backgrounds who suffer from PSTD, substance abuse, anxiety, depression, mood disorders, personality disorders, and/or psychotic disorders.
-She believes in the importance of empowering patients so that they may make positive changes on their own.
-When Olivia has free time she enjoys spending time with her bunnies, hiking, skating, and cooking.

 Natalie Cross, LCSW

-Natalie Cross received her Masters of Social Work from East Carolina University in May of 2017.
+Natalie Cross received her Master of Social Work from East Carolina University in May of 2017.
 She is a Licensed Clinical Social Worker, Licensed Clinical Addiction Specialist, and a member of the National Association of Social Workers.
 Before joining the team at CCNC, she worked for Carolina Outreach in Wilson, NC as a Substance Abuse Intensive Outpatient (SAIOP) therapist.
 She also completed her graduate internship at Eastern Psychiatric & Behavioral Specialists in Greenville, NC.
-She works with all ages, and needs, including, substance use, addiction, trauma and group therapy.
+She works with all ages, and needs, including, substance use, addiction, trauma, and group therapy.

 Lydia Griffin, LCSW-A

 Ms. Griffin is a Licensed Clinical Social Worker-Associate in North Carolina.
-She received her Masters Degree in Social Work from East Carolina University in May 2022.
+She received her Masters’s Degree in Social Work from East Carolina University in May 2022.
 During her graduate career at East Carolina, Lydia completed her first-year internship at Vidant Chowan and Vidant Bertie Outpatient Behavioral Health by assisting with group therapy for adults with varying backgrounds and mental health diagnoses in rural Eastern North Carolina.
-During her second year at East Carolina, she completed her internship at the VA Healthcare Clinic in Greenville, N.C. and provided initial mental health evaluations and individual therapy to Veterans in Eastern North Carolina.
+During her second year at East Carolina, she completed her internship at the VA Healthcare Clinic in Greenville, N.C., and provided initial mental health evaluations and individual therapy to Veterans in Eastern North Carolina.
 She received her Bachelor’s Degree in Psychology and minor in Social Work from Appalachian State University in May 2019.
-Ms. Griffin is open to work with all populations and backgrounds, however, has an interest in working with those who have a trauma history.
+Ms. Griffin is open to working with all populations and backgrounds, however, has an interest in working with those who have a trauma history.
 Ms. Griffin is an Eastern North Carolina native.
 In her free time, she enjoys baking and playing with her miniature schnauzer.

 Jennifer Levine, LCSW-A